To discern means “to perceive or recognize the difference.”

 Part of the mature exercise of discernment is making space for it to happen.

 Intercessors must be:

 - Allow words to be received, and

-- Allow evaluation of direction or words given.
+- Allow evaluation of the direction or words given.

-Even the way these things are presented to the group helps to make this space.
+Even the way these things are presented to the group helps to create this space.

 Phrases such as “I believe the Lord is saying” or “I have an impression” are more helpful than “God is saying” or ‘The Lord told me that you need to…”